Categories: Life

 Trail Food

-Of course!
-Everyone needs to eat, and who doesn’t want delicious, easy-to-prepare backpacking food?
-Featuring a wide range of dried meals and trail snacks made with organic whole food vegetarian ingredients for a healthier you and planet.
-Meals packaged in a holiday box and gift certificates can be found at Outdoor Herbivore.
+Everyone needs to eat, and who doesn’t appreciate delicious backpacking food made from natural ingredients?
+Outdoor Herbivore provides a wide selection of dried meals and trail snacks made with organic whole foods and vegetarian ingredients.
+You can also find meals packaged in holiday boxes and gift certificates available at Outdoor Herbivore.

 Bearz Pocket Blanket